ykotseruba/attention_and_driving/README.md

 A list of relevant surveys and meta-reviews with:

-* Reference: to be used for searching for bibtex information in `surveys.bib`
+* Reference: to be used for searching for bibtex information in `bibtex/surveys.bib`
 * Paper: title, venue, year
 * Topic: a major topic of the survey or meta-review